nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-model.md

 ## Conclusion

-In the past model-based architectures have been useful very large applications where order must be centrally enforced.
-If your codebase truly grows to a size where that becomes necessity you're better of these days splitting the code into microservices.
+With the rise of microservices the need to centrally enforce business logic within an application has lessened.
 Microservice architectures in itself are a difficult and complex architecture, but a simpler one to evolve over time than the backend monolith.

 The database abstractions and model-based focused frameworks out there all promise you to "develop faster".
 They don't.
 They focus on developing nicely looking code and separation of concerns, not building an API.
 Separate requests in your application code (a simple `post-user.xyz` file) and you have the ultimate separation of concerns: separation of requests.

-### Note on front-end apps
+### Note on frontend apps

-I should clarify for front-end code I take a different view, particularly for single-page applications (SPA).
-Front-end apps differ from backend servers in several ways:
+I should clarify for frontend code I take a different view, particularly for single-page applications (SPA).
+Frontend apps differ from backend servers in several ways:

-- A front-end model instance has a much longer lifespan (the duration of a session, minutes or even hours) compared to a brief stateless backend request (milliseconds).
+- A frontend model instance has a much longer lifespan (the duration of a session, minutes or even hours) compared to a brief stateless backend request (milliseconds).
-- A front-end model usually resembles a ViewModel which has a limited application scope (think [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel)).
+- A frontend model usually resembles a ViewModel which has a limited application scope (think [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel)).
 - SPA's are difficult to split up, few will want to force the useragent to download multiple client apps.
 - Abstractions for REST API's are not that common and those that exist are usually dreadful and useless (I'm looking at you [ngResource](https://docs.angularjs.org/api/ngResource/service/$resource)!).